apache/druid/docs/content/ingestion/tasks.md

 Locking
 -------

-Once an overlord node accepts a task, a lock is created for the data source and interval specified in the task.
+Once an overlord node accepts a task, a priority based lock is created for the data source and interval specified in the task, where priority is based on the task type.
 Tasks do not need to explicitly release locks, they are released upon task completion.
-Tasks may potentially release locks early if they desire.
+Tasks may potentially release locks early if they desire or their lock can be overridden by a high priority task.
 Tasks ids are unique by naming them using UUIDs or the timestamp in which the task was created.
 Tasks are also part of a "task group", which is a set of tasks that can share interval locks.
+Before committing the work (publishing segments), tasks upgrade their lock, failing to do so will result in task failure.
+The task will be able to upgrade if no other higher priority task came along and revoked its lock.
+Upgraded lock indicates that this lock cannot be overridden and other tasks have to wait for lock release.
+Note - In case Priority based locking is disabled (i.e. `druid.indexer.taskLockboxVersion` is not set to `v2`) then all tasks will have the default priority of 0 and lock is created only for the data source and interval specified in the task.